-If you’re serious about producing quality espresso at home, you can’t expect to spend less than $500 (for a brand new machine).
+If you’re serious about producing quality espresso at home, you can’t expect to spend less than $500 for a home espresso machine.
 Why?
-If it’s below $500, it will be cheaply built, won’t produce above average espresso, steam terribly, and you can count the years it will last on one hand.
+If it’s below $500, it will be cheaply built.
+It won’t produce an above-average espresso, and might steam terribly.
 Don’t forget you will also need a quality grinder, but this article won’t cover that.
 Under $500 can still get you a quality used machine for a bargain though.

 Lee este artículo en español Guía Para Baristas: Elegir Una Máquina de Espresso Doméstica

-A stable espresso brewing temperature between 92-96°, decent steaming capacity, and quality semi-commercial or commercial grade designed parts & heat retaining materials such as steel, copper & brass.
-Most will last forever because they are serviceable by professionals (or yourself if you learn how), but it also depends on how you treat your machine.
+A stable espresso brewing temperature has a decent steaming capacity, and quality grade designed parts, and heat retaining materials.
+Most will last forever if serviced by professionals, but it also depends on how you treat your machine.

 This article will give you an idea of some of the best value machines over $500 by type & price bracket.

-The $500+machines at a department store are brands such as Breville, Sage, Krups, Saeco, Sunbeam & Delonghi etc. Some of these go all the way up to the $2000+ – which will shock you when you finish reading this article.
-In a nutshell, you want to stay clear of these because they do not last due to an ineffective & cheap Thermo block boiler inside that becomes blocked in little time.
-They are not cheap to repair (if possible) & you would be refurbishing them in less than 5 years’ time.
-It is not only the lifespan though.
-Only the PID temperature controller models can actually hold or reach a stable brew temperature & the steaming ability on these machines is poor, unless it has a dedicated Thermo block for brewing & steaming.
+The $500+machines include brands like Breville, Sage, Krups, Saeco, Sunbeam & Delonghi etc. Some of these go all the way up to the $2000+ – which will shock you when you finish reading this article.
+You want to stay clear of these because they don’t last due to their ineffective and cheap block boilers that becomes blocked in time.
+They aren’t cheap to repair and refurbishing will have to take place in less than 5 years’ time.
+Your temperature controller model must be able to hold or reach a stable brew temperature.
+The steaming ability on these machines is poor, unless it has a dedicated Thermo block for brewing and steaming.

-For the $500-$2500 that these might cost, you can buy a machine that will be worlds apart in quality, last a lifetime & actually do what real espresso machines are designed to do.
+For the $500-$2500 that these might cost, you can buy a quality machine that will last a lifetime and do what an espresso machine is designed to do.

 Any serious home barista needs to be able to steam milk and brew espressos simultaneously.